lum3on/ComfyUI_AudioTools/README.md

 This toolkit is designed for a wide range of audio tasks, from podcast enhancement and text-to-speech to creative music manipulation and AI-powered transcription.

-## Core Concept: The `AUDIO` Data Type

-All nodes in this toolkit are designed to be chainable.
-They use a custom `AUDIO` data type that bundles the audio waveform (as a tensor) and its sample rate.
-This ensures seamless compatibility and allows you to build complex processing chains by simply connecting one node to the next.

 ## Features

--   **I/O**: Load, Preview, and Save common audio formats (WAV, MP3, FLAC).
--   **Audio Generation**: Synthesize speech from text using your system's installed voices.
 -   **Essential Processing**: Normalize, Amplify, Mix, Trim silence, Compress, and apply professional EQ.
 -   **Creative Effects**: Add Reverb, Delay/Echo, and perform Pitch Shifting or Time Stretching.
 -   **AI-Powered Tools**: